My Proof That God Exists

 The Holy Bible, King James Version

 A clarification might be in order.
 I am a devout Christian, trying my best to be a follower of the Creator God Jesus Christ.
 I love the Bible.
-I grew up with it in the Presbyterian church.
+I grew up in the Presbyterian church.
 It was the New Testament that convinced me that the “restitution of all things” prophesied in several passages of the Old and New Testaments was happening and that the Church of Jesus Christ of Latter-day Saints was the scaffolding God was using to build the Kingdom of God in these the latter days.

 The Book of Mormon